fcBIM/gruppe38/Assignments/Assignment 3/README.md

 ### About the tool

 We aim to be able to solve the following steps with our tool:
-- [ ] Extracting MaterialLayers and the quantities from an Ifc file
-- [X] Importing an environmental data set.
-For this tool it's an excel file containaing EPD's but it could be other environmental data repositories.
+- [ ] Importing an environmental data set.
+For this tool it's an excel file containaing environmental data, but it could be other environmental data repositories or EPDs, depending on th processing power and data libraries available.
+This is used to create the document matrix in the BoW analysis using the words in the excel rows.
-- [ ] Creating a defined matrix for both step 1 and 2.
-- [ ] Predefine search queues for the tool to match up the Ifc data with Environmental data
-- [ ] Calculate the impact per MaterialLayer
+- [ ] Extracting MaterialLayers and the quantities from an Ifc file.
+Then cross referencing the words with in hte material layers with the BoW to create some new query vectors.
-- [ ] Be able to do it for all IfcEntities in an Ifc file
+- [ ] Using the query vector the cosine simularity is calculated for all materials in the document matrix and the top 5 are suggested.
+- [ ] The simularity scores are the eported to a json file, where each layer in the wall is displayed.
+- [ ] Here the user has a possibility to control if it is correctly matched before potentially eporting it into a LCAx JSON format and doing the calculation (We have not made a script for this last part)

 ### Description of the tool

-instructions to run the tool.
+The tool is a new suggetion to use Bag of Words (BoW) to match up environmental data and quantaties from a

 ### Software requirements to run this tool

 In order to be able to run this tool we expect the following software to be required:
 1. [X] Python 3.10-12 (needed to run the script)
-2. [X] Microsoft package - Excel (used as environmental data file, could be any software)
-3. [X] IfcOpenShell (for ifc work)
+2. [X] IfcOpenShell (for ifc work)
-4. [X] Numpy (for matrix work)
+3. [X] Numpy (for matrix work)
-5. [X] Pandas (for JSON work)
+4. [X] Pandas (for JSON work)
+2. [X] (Microsoft package - Excel (used as environmental data file, could be any software))

 ### Advanced Building Design

 When it comes to usability in the course "Advanced Building Design", we propose that this tool could be used both in the early design stage (A) and during the end when the total environmental cost of the building needs to be calculated (D).